37 Best Frugal Living Tips to Save Money

 No one likes searching for discount codes when shopping online.
 Free browser extensions like Wikibuy can save you money on the things you need to buy.

-It automatically applies discount codes and sales prices on the things you plan to purchase.
+It automatically applies discount codes to your cart on the things you plan to purchase.

 Read our review of Wikibuy to learn more about how the extension works.